Kyle Lowry NBA Playoffs Player Props: Heat vs. Nuggets

 Kyle Lowry Insights vs. the Nuggets

-- The Nuggets allow 112.5 points per game, eighth-ranked in the league.
+- This season, he's put up 6.9% of the Heat's attempted field goals, as he's averaging 8.8 per contest.

-- On the glass, the Nuggets are ranked No. 1 in the NBA, conceding 40.8 rebounds per game.
+- The Nuggets are the eighth-best defensive squad in the NBA, giving up 112.5 points per contest.

 Kyle Lowry vs. the Nuggets